radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 This update is not an image-only update.
 Version 9 moves the platform from Java 8 to Java 25 and changes the storage engine from Lucene 6 to Lucene 10.
 Because the v8 engine cannot read Lucene 10 indexes, every RadiantOne Directory store must be exported from v8 and rebuilt in v9.

 All RadiantOne nodes are stopped for the full update window.
+Schedule a maintenance window and create a backup before starting the update.
+Retain the backup until you accept the v9 deployment.

-After the rebuild starts, the data volume is converted to v9 and cannot be used with v8.
+> **Warning:** After the rebuild starts, the data volume is converted to v9 and cannot be used with v8.
 To return to v8, create a new v8 deployment and restore the backup created during preparation.

-Plan a maintenance window, create and retain a backup, and keep the backup until you accept the v9 deployment.

 ## How the update works

-When you run `helm upgrade` to version `9.0.0`, the chart creates Kubernetes Jobs that run before the new version is applied.
+When you run `helm upgrade` to version `9.0.0`, the chart runs Kubernetes Jobs that complete the migration before the v9 rollout completes.

 | Step | Job | What it does | What you see |
 |---|---|---|---|